jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 </TabItem>
 </Tabs>

 Notice the `{id}`.
-Redwood calls these _route parameters_.
+Cedar calls these _route parameters_.
 They say "whatever value is in this position in the path, let me reference it by the name inside the curly braces".
 And while we're in the routes file, lets move the route inside the `Set` with the `BlogLayout`.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">